proseLA/authorizenet_cim/README.md

 currently, the module does NOT modify any ZC core files.

-full refunds (or voids) may allow for new authorizations.

 refunds must be issued within 120 days of the transaction.  this is inherent in the system from authorize.net.

 the code was developed for ZC v156 running php 7.3.  there is no implication that it will run with earlier versions of ZC, and while anyone is free to do as they wish, no support will be provided by me for earlier versions of ZC.